Jianhong Wu

+Education

+Wu received his PhD degree in 1987 at age 23.
+He was the first G. Kaplan Award Postdoctoral Fellow at University of Alberta during 1988–90, and joined York University in 1990.

+Career

 He holds the life-time title of University Distinguished Research Professor, and was awarded a senior Canada Research Chair in Industrial and Applied Mathematics at York University between 2001-2022.
 He was awarded the Senior York Research Chair in Industrial and Applied Mathematics in 2022.
 He was also awarded the NSERC/Sanofi Industrial Research Chair in Vaccine Mathematics, Modelling and Manufacturing in 2017-2022.